-During the three months ended January 31, 2018 and 2017, an engineering firm owned by Tavit Najarian, a relative of Ara K. Hovnanian, our Chairman of the Board of Directors and our Chief Executive Officer, provided services to the Company totaling \$0.1 million and \$0.2 million, respectively.
+During both the three months ended April 30, 2018 and 2017, an engineering firm owned by Tavit Najarian, a relative of Ara K. Hovnanian, our Chairman of the Board of Directors and our Chief Executive Officer, provided services to the Company totaling \$0.2 million.
+During the six months ended April 30, 2018 and 2017, the services provided by such engineering firm to the Company totaled \$0.3 million and \$0.4 million, respectively.
 Neither the Company nor Mr. Hovnanian has a financial interest in the relative's company from whom the services were provided.